qri-io/website/content/docs/tutorials/cli_quickstart.md

 So you wanna add a new dataset that you've created to Qri?
 That's super easy.
 For this method of adding a new dataset to Qri, we only need a data file.

 If you have a csv, json, or cbor file you would like to add, more power to you.
-If not, take a moment now to save the following text to your computer as `body.csv`:
+If not, take a moment now to save the following text to your computer as `data.csv`:

 ```csv
 1,Team Liquid,TL,8,4